RNC Junior Police Academy – Volunteer Application Form

 • Must be a member of Qalipu First Nation.

-• Should possess relevant skills, experience, or interest related to the committee’s focus.
+• Should possess relevant skills, experience, or interest related to housing and community development.

-• Must have previous experience serving on a board or committee for a non-profit or government organization (preferred, but not mandatory).
+• Previous experience serving on a board or committee for a non-profit or government organization is preferred, but not mandatory.

-• Must be available to attend quarterly meetings (virtual or in-person).
+• Must be available to attend quarterly meetings (virtual or in-person) or as needed.

 • Must undergo a Criminal Record Check.